Ikiru: Themes

-Living
+Meaning of Life

 Death is a major theme in the film, which leads to the protagonist Watanabe's quest to find the meaning of life.
 Initially, Watanabe looks to nightclubs and women to live life to the fullest, but winds up singing the 1915 song "Gondola no Uta" as an expression of loss.
-Professor Alexander Sesonske writes that in the nightclub scene, Watanabe realizes "pleasure is not life," and that a goal gives him new happiness, with the song "Happy Birthday to You" symbolizing his rebirth.
-Because Toyo is young, she has the best insight as to how to live, and is presented as the "unlikely savior" in Watanabe's "redemption."
+Professor Alexander Sesonske writes that in the nightclub scene, Watanabe realizes that "pleasure is not life" and that a goal gives him new happiness, with the song "Happy Birthday to You" symbolizing his rebirth.
+Because Toyo is young, she has the best insight as to how to live, and she is presented as the "unlikely savior" in Watanabe's "redemption."

 Author Donald Richie wrote that the title of the film, meaning simply "to live," could signify that "existence is enough."
-However, Watanabe finds existence is painful, and takes this as inspiration, wanting to ensure his life has not been futile.
+However, Watanabe finds existence is painful, and he takes this idea as inspiration, wanting to ensure his life has not been futile.
 The justification of his life, found in his park, is how Watanabe discovered how "to live."
 In the end, Watanabe now sings "Gondola no Uta" with great contentment.

 Bureaucracy

 Ikiru is also an "indictment of Japanese bureaucracy."
-In Japan after World War II, it was expected that the sararīman (salary man) would work predictably in accordance with an organization's rules.
-The scene where the mothers first visit the city office requesting a playground shows "unconcern" in the bureaucrats, who send the visitors on a "farcical runaround," before asking them for a written request, with paperwork in the film symbolizing "meaningless activity."
-Despite this, Watanabe uses the bureaucracy to forge his legacy, and is apparently not disturbed when the bureaucracy quickly forgets he drove the project to build the playground.
+In Japan after World War II, it was expected that the salaryman would work predictably in accordance with an organization's rules.
+The scene where the mothers first visit the city office requesting a playground shows "unconcern" in the bureaucrats, who send the visitors on a "farcical runaround," then ask them for a written request, with paperwork in the film as symbols of "meaningless activity."
+However, Watanabe uses the bureaucracy to forge his legacy, and apparently he is not disturbed when the bureaucracy quickly forgets he drove the project to build the playground.

-Japanese health care is also depicted as overly bureaucratic in the film, as Watanabe visits a clinic in a "poignant" scene.
+Japanese health care is depicted as overly bureaucratic in the film when Watanabe visits a clinic in a "poignant" scene.
 The doctor is portrayed as paternalistic, and Watanabe does not stand up to his authority.

 Family life

 Author Timothy Iles writes that, as with Yasujirō Ozu's 1953 film Tokyo Story, Ikiru may hold a negative view about the state of family life in modern Japan.
 Watanabe has lived with his son for years, but they have fallen out of any true relationship.
-His son, Mitsuo, sees Watanabe as a bother, and regards him as only an obstacle to his obtaining the money from Watanabe's will.
+His son Mitsuo sees Watanabe as a bother and regards him as only an obstacle to his obtaining the money from Watanabe's will.
 The children fall short of their responsibility to respect their parents.

-Urbanization may be a reason for negative changes in Japanese society, although a reason for Watanabe and Mitsuo's drift is also Watanabe's preoccupation with work.
-Another reason is Watanabe not being with Mitsuo during a medical treatment when the boy was 10, which fits a pattern in Kurosawa's films of sons being overly harsh to their fathers.
+Urbanization may be a reason for negative changes in Japanese society, but a reason for Watanabe and Mitsuo's drift is Watanabe's preoccupation with work.
+Another reason is Watanabe's not being with Mitsuo during a medical treatment when the boy was 10, which fits a pattern in Kurosawa's films of sons being overly harsh to their fathers.